 Having a tailgate party on your own home turf is a comfortable alternative if you’d feel overwhelmed with pressure or temptation at the stadium.
 As a bonus, it’s a much safer option and is usually more economical than buying alcohol and food for everyone at the stadium.

 If your alcohol use has gone too far at a tailgate, at home or in other settings, you may need to reevaluate your relationship with alcohol.
-If you or someone you love is struggling with alcohol use or addiction, The Recovery Village is here to help.
+If you or someone you love is struggling with alcohol abuse or addiction, The Recovery Village Drug and Alcohol Rehab is here to help.
 Contact us today to learn about treatment options and plans that can work well for your situation.

 Siegel, Alan.
 “The top 10 tailgates in college football.”
 USA Today, October 20, 2017.
 Accessed July 26, 2019.